Noise-Aware Quantum Amplitude Estimation: Introduction

-Looking more broadly at NISQ QAE, Wang \textit{et al} \cite{Wang_2021} take a different approach and cast QAE as an instance of generic observable measurement.
-They take an adaptive, Bayesian approach, showing that by tuning the circuit parameters adaptively as the parameters become known with greater confidence, in turn the future expected information gain can be maximised.
-In future work it will be interesting to see if, and to what extent, the bespoke noise model we propose here can further enhance the Bayesian approach to quantum sampling -- however this is beyond the scope of the present paper.
-It is also worth noting that efforts are afoot to investigate the performance of QAE on noisy quantum computers, even without application-level handling of the noise \cite{Rao:20}.
+Looking more broadly at QPE-free QAE, Wang et al. \cite{Wang_2021} take a different approach and cast QAE as an instance of generic observable measurement.
+They take an adaptive Bayesian approach, showing that by tuning the circuit parameters adaptively as the parameters become known with greater confidence, in turn, the future expected information gain can be maximized.
+In future work, it will be interesting to see if, and to what extent, the bespoke noise model we propose here can further enhance the Bayesian approach to quantum sampling---however, this is beyond the scope of the present paper.
+In addition, there are instances of QAE algorithms that do not follow the structure of repeated shots of the same circuit, for example those that require single shots of many different circuits such as the recent algorithm by Akhalwaya et al. \cite{akhalwaya2023modular}, which uses linear combination of unitary (LCU) operations to prepare initial states, leading to improved statistical robustness of the final amplitude estimate.
+It should be possible in future to adapt the methodology for these cases--however, this is also beyond the scope of the present paper.
+Finally, it is also worth noting that efforts are afoot to investigate the performance of QAE on noisy quantum computers, even without application-level handling of the noise \cite{Rao:20}.